20 Things to Do in Hong Kong That Probably Aren’t in Your Guidebook

 Quick tips for traveling to Hong Kong

-- The local currency is the Hong Kong dollar.
+๐Ÿ’ฑ The local currency is the Hong Kong dollar.
 Most places accept Visa or Mastercard, and I’d say 40-50% of places will also accept American Express.
-There are tons of ATM machines around Hong Kong, just make sure you’ve enabled international withdrawal or your card has the “Plus” or “Cirrus” logo on the back.
+There are tons of ATM machines scattered around Hong Kong, just make sure you’ve enabled international withdrawal or your card has the “Plus” or “Cirrus” logo on the back.

-- Hong Kong gets 4 seasons!
+๐ŸŒค๏ธ Hong Kong gets 4 distinct seasons!
 It is not a year-round tropical country as many people seem to believe.
-Summers are HOT and it gets fairly cold during the winter months (December to February).
-The best time to visit Hong Kong is from March to early June, and September to November (but avoid the 1st week of October).
+Summers are sweltering hot and it gets fairly cold during the winter months (December to February).
+The best time to visit Hong Kong for milder weather is from March to early June, and September to November (but you may want to avoid the 1st week of May and 1st week of October as the city can get busy during Chinaโ€™s โ€œGolden Weekโ€ holidays).

-- The main language spoken in Hong Kong is Cantonese, a local dialect.
+๐ŸŒ The main language spoken in Hong Kong is Cantonese, a local dialect.
 Many people speak English (or at least basic English), and almost all signs are bilingual.

-- Most visitors opt to book hotels on Hong Kong Island or on Kowloon side.
+๐Ÿ›๏ธ Wondering where to stay in Hong Kong?
+Most visitors opt to book hotels on Hong Kong Island or on Kowloon side.
 Look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay for maximum convenience and easy access to public transportation!
-Here are some incredible boutique hotels in Hong Kong (tried and tested by yours truly), or you can also click here to book accommodation in Hong Kong.

 20 things to do in Hong Kong that are off the beaten track